Vivid Sydney, Sydney, New South Wales © Destination NSW

 Where: Hamilton Island

 Hamilton Island Race Week hosts around 250 yachts from around the world in Australia’s largest sailing regatta.
-On shore, the festival program boasts an incredible line-up of fashion events, glamourous champagne lunches and cocktail parties under starry skies at some of the island’s most prestigious resorts.
+On shore, the festival program boasts an incredible line-up of fashion events, glamorous champagne lunches and cocktail parties under starry skies at some of the island’s most prestigious resorts.
 All this and much more set against the sparkling Whitsundays backdrop of azure waters and endless sunny blue skies.

 Sydney puts on quite a show when it plays host to the world’s biggest festival of light, music and ideas, known as Vivid Sydney.
 Visitors from all over the world descend upon the city during this three-week winter festival to immerse themselves in light installations and projections on some of the city’s most iconic landmarks.
 There are also night markets, street performances, music concerts and an inspiring Ideas program featuring some of the most brilliant creative minds of our time.